kadriiiii/kadriiiii.github.io/radioecology/index.md

 # Radioecology

 Protecting people and environment from the negative effects of ionizing radiation.
-On of the best at this is Finnish Radiation and Nuclear Safety Authority.
+One of the best at this is Finnish Radiation and Nuclear Safety Authority.

 See more in: <a href="https://www.stuk.fi/web/en/frontpage" target="_blank">STUK</a>